gpodevijn/EmpaticaAndroidDataStream/README.md

 # EmpaticaAndroidDataStream

 This Android application allows you to communicate with the Empatica E3 wristband device.
+It uses the Android Empatica API version 1.4.

-It allows you to monitor in real-time (via Bluetooth) the physiological acitivy (heart rate, electrodermal activity, body temperature) of someone wearing the device.
+It allows you to monitor in real-time (via Bluetooth) the physiological activity (heart rate, electrodermal activity, body temperature) of someone wearing the device.

 The app allows you to:
 - record a baseline of the physiological activity (you can configure the duration of the baseline)